antofuller/configaformers/experiments/README.md

 This is our first surprising result - not that our baseline RoPE and baseline AliBi finish with the same loss (black and orange), but that <b>it appears that token shifting interacts with Alibi different from RoPE.</b> In this plot, we can see that shift=[128, 256, 384] is equal to shift=[384, 384] throughout training (red is plotted underneath blue).
 But with RoPE, shift=[128, 256, 384] is clearly inferior to shift=[384, 384].
 This finding will need to be investigated.

-Additionally, performing the token shift operation only on the intermediate FFN representations, shown in green and cyan, does not seem to work.
+Additionally, performing the token shift operation only on the intermediate FFN representations, shown in green and cyan, clearly hurts performance.
+So it seems that token shifting inside the FFN limits the FFN's ability to process the attention output (since the FFN is directly after the attention block).

 ## Etc...